Ex-Caribbean soccer official hit with $79 million judgment

-NEW YORK (AP) - A former Caribbean soccer official has been ordered to pay a $79 million penalty stemming from the FIFA (FEE’-fuh) bribery scandal.
+NEW YORK (AP) - A former Caribbean soccer official fighting extradition in the FIFA bribery scandal has been ordered to pay $79 million in damages from a related U.S. lawsuit.

-A federal judge in New York City imposed the judgment against Jack Warner in a lawsuit brought by the Confederation of North, Central American and Caribbean Association Football.
+U.S. District Judge William Kuntz ordered the default judgment against Jack Warner in the 2017 civil action accusing him of embezzling tens of millions of dollars from the Confederation of North, Central American and Caribbean Association Football.
+The written ruling was issued in federal court in Brooklyn on Tuesday after Warner failed to contest the claim.

-The 2017 suit accused Warner of embezzling millions of dollars from the soccer association.
-It said he arranged kickbacks in connection with broadcasting rights for regional tournaments.
+The soccer association “intends to pursue all available avenues to enforce the judgment in any jurisdiction where CONCACAF has reason to believe Mr. Warner may have assets,” plaintiff lawyer John Kuster said in a statement Wednesday.

-The civil allegations mirrored ones in a U.S. criminal investigation that has resulted in convictions of several top soccer officials.
+Warner, 76, is a defendant in a sprawling criminal investigation that has resulted in convictions of several top soccer officials.
+He’s out on bail while challenging a U.S. extradition request to Trinidad and Tobago, where he’s denied any wrongdoing.

-Warner is still fighting extradition in Trinidad and Tobago, where he has denied any wrongdoing.
-There was no immediate response on Wednesday to an email sent to one of his extradition lawyers.
+There was no immediate response Wednesday to an email sent to one of his lawyers.

+The suit accused Warner and Chuck Blazer, another soccer official who died after it was filed, of negotiating bribes and kickbacks in connection with lucrative broadcasting rights for tournaments including the confederation’s Gold Cup championship.
+Allegations in the suit also mirrored criminal charges saying that Warner, while he and Blazer were members of FIFA’s executive committee, took a $10 million payment to influence voting on which country should host the World Cup.

+Warner “agreed to provide Blazer with $1 million of the $10 million bribe,” according to the suit.
+“Unsurprisingly, when the FIFA Executive Committee vote was held on May 15, 2004, South Africa was selected over Morocco to host the 2010 World Cup.
+Warner and Blazer both voted for South Africa.”

 Copyright © 2019 The Washington Times, LLC.